 Salisbury Center is a tiny town located in the state of New York.
 With a population of 323 people and just one neighborhood, Salisbury Center is the 941st largest community in New York.
-Much of the housing stock in Salisbury Center was built prior to World War II, making it one of the older and more historic towns in the country.
+Salisbury Center has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Unlike some towns, Salisbury Center isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Salisbury Center are a mix of both white- and blue-collar jobs.
 Overall, Salisbury Center is a town of service providers, managers, and professionals.
 There are especially a lot of people living in Salisbury Center who work in maintenance occupations (26.72%), management occupations (10.34%), and teaching (8.62%).